 Contact Ellen Stewart for more information.

 Mt.
-Horeb partners with Harvest Hope Food Bank and several local churches to provide food for hundreds of hungry children in Lexington School District 1.
-Each week on Friday afternoons recommended children receive child-friendly, nutritious, and easy-to-open food to take home for the weekend.
+Horeb partners with Harvest Hope Food Bank and other local churches to provide food for hundreds of hungry children in Lexington School District 1.
+Each week on Friday afternoons children in the program receive child-friendly, nutritious, and easy-to-open food to take home for the weekend.
 To volunteer with the Backpack Program, contact Lesa Gray.

 EmmanuWheel mobilizes volunteers to build wheelchair ramps and assist in home modifications for mobility-impaired individuals who would not otherwise be able to afford the cost of such modifications.
 By addressing a real and specific need, volunteers share the love of Christ with members of the household they are serving.
 The Mt.
 Horeb ramp team has constructed over 100 ramps, stairs, porches and decks for men, women and children who were not able to safely get in and out of their homes.